az4726/Business-Website/README.md

 # Business-Website

-This is the second website I created after my first year at university, to practice my HTML, CSS and Javascript.
+This is the second website I created, after my first year at university, to practice my HTML, CSS and Javascript.
 It is a template for businesses which can be modified to show information related to themselves.

 ## Getting Started